 - S=Specific – Be sure to use a positive and active voice when setting your goal, make your goal as specific as possible.

-- M= measurable- ask yourself how will I measure my success when setting my goal.
+- M= measurable- ask yourself how will you measure your success when setting your goal.

 - A= achievable- Is the goal that you have set achievable?

-- R= realistic- is the goal and the tasks that you have set yourself around your goal realistic for your situation?
+- R= realistic- is the goal and the tasks that you have set yourself around your plan realistic for your situation?